 Molson Coors is a member of the Supplier Ethical Data Exchange ("SEDEX").
-We use this membership to manage supplier performance around labour rights, health and safety, the environment and business ethics.
+We use this membership and other mechanisms, to manage information on supplier performance around labour rights, health and safety, the environment and business ethics.

-Aside from supplier duediligence, new hires at Molson Coors are also subject to duediligence checks to verify their identity and right to work and customers are also subject to due-diligence checks as part of getting to know our business partners.
+Aside from supplier duediligence, new hires at Molson Coors are also subject to due-diligence checks to verify their identity and right to work and customers are also subject to due-diligence checks as part of getting to know our business partners.